gohugoio/hugo/docs/content/content/multilingual.md

 string translations.
 Follow the link to find tools to manage your translation workflows.

-Translations are collected from the `themes/[name]/i18n/` folder, in addition to the files present in `i18n/` at the root of your project.
+Translations are collected from the `themes/[name]/i18n/` folder (built into the theme), as well as translations present in `i18n/` at the root of your project.
+In the `i18n`, the translations will be merged and take precedence over what is in the theme folder.
+Files in there follow RFC 5646 and should be named something like `en-US.yaml`, `fr.yaml`, etc..

 From within your templates, use the `i18n` function as such: